 Entire garments without seams.

 Selected bales of Kangaroo Island Wool are cleaned and combed, then spun into yarn.
-Our pure merino wool is blended with ecologically recognised New Zealand eco fur, a combination that produces garments that are softer, lighter and warmer than wool on it own.
+Our pure merino wool is blended with ecologically recognized New Zealand eco fur, a combination that produces garments that are softer, lighter and warmer than wool on its own.

-Our manufacturing partner then turns the ecowool blend into our range of quality fashion garments using whole garment technology.
-This revolutionary knitting process produces entire garments without seams, allowing for lighter weight along with superior style and comfort.
+Our manufacturing partner then turns the eco wool blend into a range of quality fashion garments using whole garment technology.
+This revolutionary knitting process produces entire garments without seams, allowing for lighter weight, no waste, stylish luxtry garments.

-The finished garments return to be sold on Kangaroo Island.
-Where they go from here is up to you.
+Then a range of finished garments return to be sold on Kangaroo Island.
+Where they go from here is up to you!